 The Company is subject to legal proceedings and claims arising from the ordinary course of its business, including personal injury, customer contract and employment claims.
 In the opinion of management, the aggregate liability, if any, with respect to such actions, will not have a material adverse effect on the consolidated financial position or results of operations of the Company.

-There were no material changes in litigation from that reported in our Form 10-K for the fiscal year ended June 30, 2018 and our form 10-Q for the first quarter of fiscal 2019.
+There were no material changes in litigation from that reported in our Form 10-K for the fiscal year ended June 30, 2019.

 Other Matters